Shuttle/shuttle-esb/architecture.md

 The `TransportMessage` envelope will be returned if you need access to any of the metadata available for the message.

-Shuttle ESB uses an implementation of a `IMessageRouteProvider` to determine where messages are sent.
+Shuttle.Esb uses an implementation of a `IMessageRouteProvider` to determine where messages are sent.

 ~~~c#
 	public interface IMessageRouteProvider